swaptacular/swpt-k8s-config/README.md

 This is a secret key! - really delete? (y/N) y
 ```

-You can always import the secret decryption key from your backup copy:
+You can always import the secret decryption key again, **from your
+backup copy**:

 ``` console
 $ gpg --import /mnt/backup/sops.private.asc